Navy Electricity and Electronics Training Series

 to equipment if not carefully observed or followed.

 An operating procedure, practice, or condition, etc., which is essential to emphasize.

-Study these pages carefully before attempting to answer the questions.
-Pay close attention to tables
+Study these pages carefully before attempting to answer The Questions.
+Pay close

-freely to the text.
+to the text.
 The answers must be the result your own work and decisions.
 You are

-To have your assignments graded, you must be enrolled in the course with the Nonresident Training
+To have your assignments graded, you must be enrolled in The Course with the

 Grading on the Internet: Advantages to

 • you may submit your answers as soon as you complete an assignment, and

 • you get your results faster; usually by the next working day (approximately

 In addition to receiving grade results for each assignment, you will receive